-Keep it short and sweet – a good subject line should be around 50 characters or less so it can be read on mobile, or else it gets truncated.
+Keep it short and sweet – a good subject line should be around 40 – 50 characters or up to 9 words so it can be read on mobile, or else it gets truncated.

 Always ensure that the email content delivers on what the subject line hints at or promises.
 Don’t make false statements just to get people to open – you’ll see your click-through rates plummet.